 What Birth Injuries Constitute a Birth Injury Lawsuit or Birth Injury Claim?

 Parents may not be made aware of birth injuries that were caused during labor.
-Even a brief deprivation of oxygen, brain or spinal trauma may be concealed by the medical team, leaving parents unprepared for the consequences.
-In some cases, babies seem perfectly fine in the hospital and even after going home.
+Even a brief deprivation of oxygen, brain, or spinal trauma may be concealed by the medical team, leaving parents unprepared for the consequences.
+Babies sometimes seem perfectly fine in the hospital and even after going home.
 Informed parents might recognize symptoms that are typical in babies who have suffered birth injuries, and anything that raises concern is best reported to the doctor without delay.